- Roomier, better packaged interior

 |$ 16,443||$ 17,400|

 4-Door Sedan CVT LERegular Unleaded I-4, 1.8 L

 Front Wheel Drive

 4-Door Sedan CVT SRegular Unleaded I-4, 1.8 L

-The Toyota Corolla has been one of the best-selling small sedans in the U.S. market for decades, and its penny-pinching, trouble-free reputation is what's buoyed the Toyota Corolla as one of the market best-sellers for decades.
-This nameplate's reputation for reliability, frugality, and low running costs is one of the most consistent and longstanding in the industry.
+The Toyota Corolla has been one of the best-selling small sedans in the U.S. market for decades, and its penny-pinching, trouble-free reputation is what's buoyed that.
+As one of the market best-sellers for decades, the Corolla consistently delivers on reliability, frugality, and low running costs.
 Meanwhile, the small-car field has evolved rapidly, with more seductive looks, loads of in-car technology, and sharper handling.
 Surprisingly, Toyota has stepped out of its comfort zone and stepped up; with the all-new 2014 Corolla, it's doing more than just punching in at the clock—with a thoroughly competent, even delightful compact sedan you might actually choose for reasons other than the bean-counting bottom line.

 Throughout the all-new 2014 Toyota Corolla, you'll find serious change, including improvements in styling, comfort, and features.
 Most importantly, perhaps, this stalwart model looks poised to shed some of its stolid, conservative appearance in favor of something more aesthetically appealing and lively.